jrauvola/LIA/README.md

 **Key Features:**
 - **Interactive Q&A Sessions**: Practice answering behavioral, technical, and domain-specific questions.
 - **Real-Time Feedback**: Receive instant feedback on the quality of your answers, including tips for improvement.
-- **Tailored Practice**: Customize your sessions based on the type of job you're applying for—whether it's data science, engineering, or product management.
+- **Tailored Practice**: Customize your sessions based on the job you're applying for.
 - **Progress Tracking**: Track your performance over time and focus on areas that need improvement.

 # **📣Overview of LiA**